YasirSiddique-dev/LoginUI/README.md

 # LoginUI
  ## Introduction
  Simple and responsive UI design using Xcode Storyboard.
-In this repositorie we have create login and sign sign up page, all the data in fields is validated before submission.
+In this repositorie we have create login and signup page, all the data in fields is validated before submission.

  ## Functional Requirements